lrodorigo/py-pingu/README.md

 ## Changelog
+29/07/2020
+- Added `gateways_file` parameter, useful to persist previously fetched gateways across system/daemon reboots.
+Each time the daemon is started, it loads the gateways from the `gateways_file`.
+Each time a gateway is fetched for an interface (and removed from the routing table), is written on the `gateways_file`.

 26/05/2020
 - It's now possible to declare a `reset_script` that will be executed if the interface gateway is detected as faulty.
 The `reset_script_grace_period` defines the minimum time interval (in seconds) between two reset script executions.